nakujaproject/N2-Avionics-BaseStation/README.md

 ## How to run in production environment

-In the root directory, run:
+In the node-server directory, run:

 ```
 npm run prod